AxelGard/cira/README.md

 If you want to know more about v3 check, the details are [here](./docs/news/v3_realse.md).

+If you find an issue with the new relase, open an [issue](https://github.com/AxelGard/cira/issues/new/choose).

 ## Getting Started

 You can get started fast by using the **[cira-group boilerplate](https://github.com/cira-group/cira-boilerplate)**.